jgebbeken/Flicks/README.md

 Time spent: **20** hours spent in total

-note: I just realized (1/30/2016)that I was pushing changes with my other username instead of my school username that I use only for my university.
+Note: I just realized (1/30/2016) that I was pushing changes with my other username instead of my school username that I use only for my university.
 Not sure how to fix it and I am afraid of breaking my github settings in Xcode.

 ## User Stories